 An Adjustment for Better Functioning

-A search for the definition of ‘Adjustment’ revealed the following:
+A search of ‘Adjustment’ revealed the following:

 A Small Change, A Minor Correction, A Modification

 What is Tune-Up Tuesday?
 Find out more HERE!

 Each one of us has been blessed with certain aspects of ourselves that are unchangeable.
 God, in His infinite wisdom, made each of us different for a specific reason.
 To have a healthy attitude about ourselves, we need to be content with those unchangeable distinctions!

 However, there are many things about me that I can change.
 I need to have a healthy amount of discontentment with those areas if I am to change them.
 If you and I are completely content where we are in all areas, there will be no growth, no change, nothing to strive for, nothing to gain and no motivation to be any healthier.

 I’m an optimist!
 Sometimes it drives my DH crazy. lol.
 But optimism cal also lead to trouble.
 It can set you up for failures and disappointments that need not have been there (I know!!).
 As we take steps to become healthier, we need to be optimistic AND realistic about outcome of the goals, changes and activities that you and I undertake.
 We need to step out of our comfort zones with optimism and try new things but we also need to be realistic and take into consideration who we are and what we specifically are capable of.
 We need to understand our strengths, weaknesses and limitations when it comes to physical appearance, weight and ability.